eguvenc/o2/Config/Docs/README.md

 ### File Relationships

-If you want, you can give relationship to main config file using <b>envfile('filename.php')</b> function.
-When you use it in your main config file this will add your <b>file</b> contents to this file.
+If you want, you can give relationship to config file using <b>config('filename.php')</b> function.
+This will add your <b>file</b> contents to main configuration array.

 ```php
 <?php